 In November, Higg announced it would be retiring the single, aggregated material score, after coming under heavy criticism from industry groups representing silk, leather, and alpaca.
 While the individual scores for eutrophication, chemical usage, water scarcity, greenhouse gases and fossil resource depletion will still on balance favor synthetic materials, the lack of one score should make it more difficult for PETA and small brands to misuse the data.
 (Though I’m sure PETA will try.)

-Plus, next spring, Higg will launch the next version of its product module, which will include the use phase, end-of-life, and social impact considerations.
+Plus, next spring, Higg will launch the next version of its product module, which will include the use phase, and end-of-life considerations.

 But it’s not just Higg that needs to improve its processes.
 When responding to allegations that its data is skewed, it always invites the submission of new and better data so it can update its assessments.
 So far, associations representing industries like alpaca and silk have been slow to conduct LCAs on their textiles, but these misconceptions about natural fibers might be the push they need to do it.
 And having more and better data will be a win for the fashion industry.

 Higg has been testing out product modules on some e-commerce sites that tell consumers about the sustainability of the items they’re looking at.
 Sometime in the next year or so, Higg will be making all its data public for anyone, including consumers, to use.
 So when that happens, how should you use it to make better choices?

 My advice would be to do the same as designers and brands.
 Look for the item that you need and want, something that is high quality from a trustworthy brand that does take-back and repairs.
 If you find two similar items, all else being equal, then you can use the sustainable rating of the product to make your final decision.